 - Visit the National Shrine.
-The Basilica of the National Shrine of the Immaculate Conception is near Catholic University and is a popular destination for Catholics and Christians alike.
+(HIDDEN GEM) The Basilica of the National Shrine of the Immaculate Conception is near Catholic University and is a popular destination for Catholics and Christians alike.
 It’s out of the way but is very beautiful architecture and one of DC’s most unique buildings.

 - Go to the National Cathedral.
 The National Cathedral is a bit out of the way but is one of my favourite places in DC.
 The architecture is marvelous and with its historic- and pop culture-themed gargoyles, it’s a unique place to visit.

 - Take a picture of the Smithsonian Castle.
 The famous Smithsonian Castle is great for taking pictures but unless you’re super interested in the current exhibit, the museum inside is very small and uninteresting.

 - Visit the National Museum of Natural History.
 This one is my and a lot of others locals’ favourites (and it’s free)!
 If you’re not marvelling at the mammal taxidermy hall, including the huge elephant at the entrance, you can see a tonne of dinosaur fossils and learn a lot about geology and anthropology.
 Even if you’re not big on the sciences, it’s a fun place to walk around and see all the artefacts.

 - Visit the National Museum of American History.
 I always visit other countries’ national history museums so the Museum of American History is something I’d recommend for everybody.
 It’s another favourite of mine and has a large array of information on American history since colonialism, including political and cultural elements (including Hollywood, which is a favourite for a lot of people).
 It’s another free museum.